 It’s vital to note that, contrary to popular belief, you don’t need to buy everything in bulk to save a lot of money.
-I advise you to purchase items that you’ll go through to avoid wasting it when it’s unused.
-Things such as; Paper towels, Toilet paper, Toothpaste, Soap, and Cereals can be bought in bulk to save you some money in the long-run.
+I advise you to purchase items that you’ll go through to avoid wasting them when it’s unused.
+Things such as; Paper towels, Toilet paper, Toothpaste, Soap, and Cereals can be bought in bulk to save you some money in the long run.

 Let me give you a rough estimate of the time I run through this morning.

 - Thirty minutes spent reading and watching posts on Instagram about Gary Vee and other motivational discussants.